Johnson & Johnson Bankruptcy Plan Won’t Halt Industrial Talc LawsuitLegislation & Litigation

 “We stand by the safety of the talc sold by Windsor Minerals, which was once a Johnson & Johnson subsidiary,” the company said in an emailed statement.
 “Johnson & Johnson denies the claims being brought forth in this suit, and will defend the case if it proceeds.”

 Product testing, which varies widely, has been inconclusive through the years.
-The U.S. Food and Drug Administration performed a review of cosmetic talc products in 2020 and found traces of asbestos in nine of 52 products.
+The U.S. Food and Drug Administration performed a review of cosmetic talc products in 2020 and found traces of toxic asbestos in nine of 52 products.

 Separating Cosmetic and Industrial Talc Lawsuits